ludiosarchive/teenine/README.md

-T9 IME prototype for io.js on Linux or OS X
+Command-line T9 IME prototype, for io.js on Linux or OS X

+Install a recent io.js from https://iojs.org/, then

 ```
 git clone https://github.com/ivan/teenine